 Once it’s complete, submit your application for initial enrollment.

-You’ll usually hear back within ~3 to ~5 business days whether or not you’re conditionally approved.
-If you are, you’ll be invited to make an appointment at an enrollment center to complete your application and finalize your application.
+Once your application is conditionally approved you’ll be invited to make an appointment at an enrollment center to complete your application and finalize your application.

 If there are no appointments available, you can book at a different center and change your appointment date later.

-Your Global Entry, if approved, will be valid for 5 years.
-And will expire on your birthday of the 5th year.
+Your Global Entry, if approved, will be valid for up to five years and will expire on your birthday of the fifth year.

-The time you’ll save is well worth it to apply and complete the in-person appointment.
-Because you’ll have 5 years of less stressful travel ahead!
+The time you’ll save is well worth it to apply and complete the in-person appointment because you’ll have five years of less-stressful travel ahead.

-Global Entry costs $100 and is valid for 5 years.
-But the fee is refunded if you pay with one of these cards:
+Global Entry costs $100 and is valid for five years, but the fee is refunded (in the form of a statement credit) if you pay with one of these cards:

 - The Platinum Card® from American Express